6 Best Pregnancy Supplements For a First Time Mom

 Vitamin K is essential for proper blood clotting and bone health and is one of the underdog pregnancy supplements.

-During pregnancy, vitamin K is essential for the proper development of the fetal skeleton and preventing bleeding problems in the newborn.
+During pregnancy, vitamin K is essential for adequately developing the fetal skeleton and preventing bleeding problems in the newborn.

 Some studies have suggested that vitamin K supplementation during pregnancy may reduce the risk of preterm birth and low birth weight.